odpi/OpenDS4All/opends4all-resources/opends4all-overview/Instructor_Notes.md

-## Module: What are Data Science, Data Engineering, and Big Data?
+# What are Data Science, Data Engineering, and Big Data?

 This introductory module provides a broad overview of modern data science, data analytics / data engineering, and big data.
 It sets the context for the OpenDS4All curriculum.

 Included materials in this module:

 * [An in-class or after-class quiz](Quiz.md)
 * Overview [slides](INTRODUCTION-Data-Science-basic.pptx)